Trending topics and exclusive insights from Asia in 2022

 For the last 20 years, HRM Asia has continued to support the HR community across Asia by bringing the latest news, trending topics and events from across the region.

 With more and more organisations reliant on technology in the workplace, choosing the right digital technologies will be key for success.
-Exclusive tech analysis, industry reports and industry thought-leaders provide their opinions to predict and assess the HR tech market for 2021 onwards.
+Exclusive tech analysis, industry reports and industry thought-leaders provide their opinions to predict and assess ss the HR tech market for 2022 onwards.

 It is an ongoing consideration for HR Leaders to ensure their teams are collecting and managing data efficiently and effectively to support the business human capital strategies.
 Technology has been the driving force in the automation of more and more HR tasks over the last several years and will continue to define the human resource operations this year.

-This month in the HR Leadership Series will review the latest trends and technologies available to assist HR teams in reducing their workload across functions of Payroll, Time management, Recruitment and onboarding, Records management, Employee benefits management, Employee evaluations, Tax documentation.
+This month in the HR Leadership Series will review the latest trends and technologies available to assist HR teams in reducing their workload across functions of payroll, time management, recruitment and onboarding, records management, employee benefits management, employee evaluations, and tax documentation.

-With many organisations having to exercise financial prudence in 2021, fixed-pay structures will come under scrutiny.
-Variable pay models that focuses on rewarding critical skill levels will be increasingly considered, while health and well-being benefits will also top the agenda for many employers.
+With many organisations having to exercise financial prudence in 2022, fixed-pay structures will come under scrutiny.
+Variable or on-demand pay models that focuses on rewarding critical skill levels or work that has been done will be increasingly considered, while health and well-being benefits will also top the agenda for many employers.